CCFF-Tools/Video-Game/readme.md

 - Three interconnected rooms enable backtracking and hidden paths.
 - Popsicle enemies that progress through Lab 32's reconstitution phases.
 - Flavor-based weaknesses and dripping attacks with particle effects.
+- Drone and turret enemies using a shared base class with media mode or bullet flavor weaknesses.
 - Video format modes (Betamax, 8mm, MPEG2, MiniDV) altering visuals and physics; press number keys 1–4 to switch.
 - Mode-specific abilities like block breaking or time slowing that